Micro Switch SD Series

 - Sink pulse

-- Sink pulse is similar to sink level, but current is only passed momentarily.
+- Sink pulse is similar to sink level, but current is only passed momentarily (in the range of 10–100 µs).
 Switch actuation is signalled, but release is not.
 The Hall sensor has dual isolated outputs.

 - Source level

-- This appears to be the reverse of sink level, in that current flows out from the sensor while the key is held.
-The Hall sensor presumably has dual isolated outputs.
+- Source level switches supply current when active, and remain active while the key is held.
+The Hall sensor has dual isolated outputs.

 - Logic scan

-- Logic scan switches provide the ability to use SD switches in a matrix with a scanning encoder.
-One of the output terminals is replaced with an input terminal; when this terminal is low, the output is active.
-The separate input and output terminals allow a switch to bridge a matrix row and column, allowing it to be identified within a matrix.
+- Logic scan switches provide the ability to use matrix scanning.
+One of the output terminals is replaced with an input terminal to enable the single output transistor.
 Logic scan switches are sink level when active.

 The Focus on Keyboards article in Electronic Design magazine from 24th May 1979 notes the following: